Golden Visa Requirements

 Who Qualifies for the Indonesia Golden Visa?

-Unlike traditional KITAS or KITAP permits that require employer sponsorship or local guarantors, the Golden Visa is self-sponsored through qualifying investments.
-This means applicants maintain full independence — no employer ties, no agent dependencies, and no annual renewal obligations during the visa’s 5-to-10-year validity period.
+Unlike traditional KITAS or KITAP permits that require employer sponsorship, the Golden Visa is self-sponsored through qualifying investments.
+Applicants maintain full independence — no employer ties, no agent dependencies, and no annual renewal obligations during the visa’s 5-to-10-year validity period.

 The program is open to citizens of virtually all countries.
-There are no nationality-based restrictions in the governing regulations, although all applicants must clear standard immigration security screening conducted by Indonesian authorities.
+There are no nationality-based restrictions, although all applicants must clear standard immigration security screening.

 Individual Applicants

-Individual applicants must meet one of the following investment thresholds and provide the required supporting documentation.
+Individual applicants must meet one of the following investment thresholds.

 Government Bonds (SBN/Sukuk)

-Purchase Indonesian government bonds with a minimum value of USD 350,000.
-Bonds must be held throughout the visa duration.
-Proof of purchase from an authorized securities dealer is required.
-Government bonds offer sovereign-grade security with yields of 6–7% per annum, making this the most popular pathway for risk-averse investors.
+Purchase Indonesian government bonds with a minimum value of USD 350,000 held throughout the visa duration.
+Sovereign-grade security with yields of 6–7% per annum.

 Minimum: USD 350,000